 CW: That is one of the great records.
 That's what I'd like my band to roar like.
 I mean, it would never sound as precisioned as Basie's band, but that takes 40 years of being on the road.
-But I'd like it to surge like Mingus'.
+But I'd like it to surge like Mingus's.
 Use it as a vehicle, and use every great player in it.
 It's that knowledge like Miles Davis has, that knowing when to stop the thing and when to start, who to point to.
-Duke Ellington had that, his bands were just Its arms, like Mingus' band was just his arm.
-If he wanted it to sound like a boogie band, he'd just play those ticks.
-Or he'd sit at the piano -- on one of the great Mingus albums he played piano.
-It's an incredible record, a better fusion of boogie music and what you might call contemporary jazz than a lot of actual boogie piano players -- that's what it's like having Pete Johnson do it with Albert Ammons.
+Duke Ellington had that, his bands were just its arms, like Mingus's band was just his arm.
+If he wanted it to sound like a boogie band, he'd just play those licks.
+Or he'd sit at the piano — on one of the great Mingus albums he played piano.
+It's an incredible record, a better fusion of boogie music and what you might call contemporary jazz than a lot of actual boogie piano players — that's what it's like having Pete Johnson do it with Albert Ammons.
 That's what Ian Stewart was his best at.

 Anyway, when Mingus did shift a gear he knew who to have there.
 Miles Davis is the same.
 Miles Davis has never had a bad band in his life.
 The last one I saw was with Al Foster, and it was incredible.
 Art Blakey's another one who can pick players, can't he?
 Look at the people who have gone through his band.

 BB: And he is in his mid-60s now, still playing great.